andornaut/keylight/README.md

                         0 <= brightness <= 100
   -c COLOR, --color COLOR
                         2900 <= color temperature <= 6987
-  --host HOST           Hostname (without the scheme or port) of the Key
-                        Light
-  --on                  Turn the Key Light on
+  --host HOST           hostname of the Key Light (omit to use auto-discovery) --on                  turn the Key Light on
-  --off                 Turn the Key Light off
+  --off                 turn the Key Light off
 ```

 ### Examples

 ```
-$ keylight --host=keylight --brightness 25 --color 3500 --on
+$ keylight --brightness 45 --color 5500 --on
+Auto-discovering Key Light ...
+Connected to: Elgato Light @ 192.168.1.100:9123
+Brightness: 25%
+Color: 3500k
+Turning On

+$ keylight --host=keylight --off
 Connected to: Elgato Light @ keylight:9123
-Brightness: 25
-Color: 3500
-Turning On

-$ keylight --off
-Connected to: Elgato Light @ 192.168.1.100:9123
 Turning Off
 ```